Sh1n0suk3/Research-Specialist/README.md

 1. User IDs: Research Specialist collects User IDs to provide personalized experiences.
 Your ID is used to track your use of the bot and manage the services offered to you.
 2. Server IDs: Research Specialist collects Server IDs to manage services offered to the server.
 The server ID helps us maintain the performance of the bot in every server where it is installed.
+3. Message Content: When using Research Specialist, we may collect message content, including the text of your conversations in Discord channels.
+This data is primarily used to respond to user requests and to enhance the functionality of our bot, ensuring more tailored and accurate interaction.
+Once Research Specialist has responded to the request, the collected messages are automatically deleted from our system.
+We do not use the content of these messages for any other purpose, nor do we share them with any third party.

 ### We do not collect: